U.S. airlines brace to lobby new president on EU row

 “We are spending our time pushing Congress to pass legislation that addresses this issue and urging the White House to move past diplomacy and toward legal action with an Article 84,” Sean Kennedy, top lobbyist at A4A, told Reuters.

-“There’s no brinkmanship here.
+“There’s no brinksmanship here.
 It’s not a question of if an Article 84 is filed, it’s just a question of when,” he said.

-ICAO dispute procedures, used on rare occasions when nations disagree over the body’s practices, are extremely lengthy, in an organization generally renowned for its slowness.
+ICAO dispute procedures, used on rare occasions when nations disagree over the body’s practices, are extremely lengthy, in an organisation generally renowned for its slowness.

-They have to be brought by member states, meaning A4A has to pressure the U.S. Administration, following this week’s presidential election.
-Whether Democrat or Republican it could be receptive on an issue that has won unusual bipartisan support in Washington.
+They have to be brought by member states, meaning A4A has to pressure the U.S. Administration.
+Whether Democrat or Republican, it could be receptive on an issue that has won unusual bipartisan support in Washington.

 The European Commission, the EU executive, said it only agreed its law after more than a decade of inaction at the ICAO.